 This top-of-the-line citrus press by Breville has built-in sensors to start the juicing process once the press arm and fruit are in contact.
-Made out of die-cast aluminum and zinc and housed in brushed stainless steel, this sturdy 100-watt machine can juice most citrus, from small limes to large grapefruits and everything in between.
+Made out of die-cast aluminum and zinc and housed in brushed stainless steel, this sturdy 100-watt machine can juice most citrus, from small limes to large grapefruits and everything between.

 Attractive retro design

 Quiet 80-watt motor

 This retro-style juicer by Smeg is easily one of the most attractive citrus juicers out there.
 It’s beautiful enough to sit on your countertop all the time and is available in a variety of colors to match your decor.

 Besides being easy on the eyes, this Italian-designed appliance has a built-in sensor that activates when you apply pressure onto the universal reamer, making quick work of juicing any size of citrus fruit.
 The stainless steel strainer removes all seeds and also catches most of the pulp, keeping just enough to add some texture to the juice.

 To prevent spills, the anti-drip spout flips down to release the juice into your receptacle and flips back up again to stop the flow.
 The Tritan dome lid doubles as both a bowl for citrus rinds and dust cover for the machine when it’s not in use.
 Cleaning is easy, thanks to the removable components that can go right into the dishwasher (or be hand washed quickly).
 It is a gorgeous and functional addition to any kitchen.

 Price at time of publish: $199.95